skinnyrad/Trophies/Liblisp/README.md

 * CVE-2023-48024:  Use-after-free in void hash_destroy(hash_table_t *h) at hash.c, lines 70-84.
 * CVE-2023-48025: Out-of-bounds read in unsigned get_length(lisp_cell_t * x) at eval.c, line 272.

+NOTE: For an in-depth walkthrough on this vulnerability, read [this article](https://skinnyrd.com/zero-day-research-cve-2023-48024-and-cve-2023-48025/) on our offical site.

 # CVE-2023-48024

 There exist a use-after-free bug in void hash_destroy(hash_table_t *h) at hash.c, lines 70-84.